Birch Flavor Tour

 It's time to celebrate the BIG TASTE of Birch!

 Birch has BIG taste.
 There is no other way to describe the luscious, compelling taste of Birch.
 It is sweet but not overly so.
 It is fruity but yet toffee-like.
 It has overtones of molasses & brown sugar, undertones of citrus and a tangy finish that is not unlike a balsamic reduction.
-Think sweet and sour and how compelling that is in terms of leaving your palette wanting more.
+Think of 'sweet & sour' and how compelling that is in terms of leaving your palette wanting more.
 This is the magic of Birch!

 If this sounds like we are pandering to all taste spectrums here, we can't blame you for thinking so.
 However, we need to give Birch the credit it deserves.
-Birch has a distinct flavor all unto its own and is incredibly multi-dimensional, adding additional layers of taste to foods & dishes which in turn bring out either the toffee, fruity or earthy notes of Birch.
+Birch has a distinctive flavor all unto its own and is incredibly multi-dimensional, adding additional layers of taste to foods & dishes which in turn bring out either the toffee, fruity or sweet tangy notes of Birch.
 It is this multidimensional flavor profile that makes Birch incredibly versatile as a culinary syrup.

 The CANADIAN BIRCH COMPANY crafts three different grades of Birch Syrup, each varying in color with their own distinct flavor profiles and food pairing compatibilities.
 While Birch is a new flavor to many, it is not a new concept overall.